-An unevenly paced, disjointed comic book movie, Fantastic Four lacks emotional focus.
-But then again, maybe that's the point -- it's a campy comic book movie.
-The film offers a series of "origin story" scenes, in which the four heroes' individual interests and anxieties are established, with much attention to movie and product franchising.
+This unevenly paced, disjointed comic book movie, lacks emotional focus, but then again, maybe that's the point -- it's a campy comic book movie.
+Fantastic Four offers a series of "origin story" scenes, in which the four heroes' individual interests and anxieties are established, with much attention to movie and product franchising.

 While it should be accelerating with spiffy action and smart repartee, Tim Story's movie becomes increasingly incoherent.
 The Four fight amongst themselves and take off for separate adventures, occasionally coming together for unbelievably convenient collisions.
 Ben's story is the most compelling, while the others' issues become repetitive.
 The film also includes its share of logical inconsistencies, as well as overly familiar and underdeveloped themes.

-Families can talk about how superpowers change the characters' lives, as they must decide how to use them, for public good, for personal gain, or to settle personal grudges.
+Families can talk about how superpowers change the characters' lives in Fantastic Four, as they must decide how to use them, for public good, for personal gain, or to settle personal grudges.
 How are anxieties, competitions, and quarrels exacerbated by these changes?

 How is Susan's situation different from the men's, as she feels the need to mediate their arguments?